Additionally, paste this code immediately after the opening tag:

 Train volunteers

+The phone banking tool should be intuitive and easy to use, volunteers and supporters want to be productive as quickly as possible.
+In our experience ease of use for the volunteers is a critical success factor.
 Keep the training short, energized, and clear!
 Phone banking can be intimidating the first time.
 Your volunteers should feel like they’re in good hands with the information and technology they need to make the call.
+I

 Manage and use data wisely

 Make sure you’re collecting, managing, and using the data from your calls wisely.
-ThruTalk’s nightly caller reports help with this process, but it’s up to you to act upon what the data’s telling you and tailor your campaign accordingly.
+ThruTalk’s nightly caller reports help with this process, but it’s up to you to act upon what the data is telling you and tailor your campaign accordingly.

 Does phone banking still work?